 National RT Certification Exam

-Information can be found on the Canadian Board for Respiratory Care Website including:
+Information can be found on the Health Professionals Testing Canada Website including:

 - The Candidate Information Manual Exam application Form Fees and deadlines.

-Policy Updated: November 18, 2017 (CSRT Board of Directors)
+Policy Updated: June 23, 2021 (CSRT Board of Directors)

 Expand each section to view the full eligibility requirements:

-Candidates in a non-regulated jurisdiction who have failed their first attempt at the CBRC exam, must have their eligibility verified by the CSRT for any subsequent attempts of the CBRC entry-to-practice respiratory therapy exam.
+New graduates who have failed their first attempt at the HPTC exam, must have their eligibility for subsequent attempts verified by the CSRT before they write the entry-to-practice respiratory therapy HPTC exam.

 a) Candidates who completed their education at a Canadian institution must: